aaronpk/live-chat-overlay/README.md

 ## Customization

+#### Basic options

+- Adding &center to the overlay link added to OBS will center the comments on the page

+- Adding &showtime=10000 to the overlay link will have messages appear for 10-seconds (10,000-ms), before they auto-fade away.
+You can set it to whatever value you want really; less than 1000 isn't recommended.

+#### More customization options

 If you wish to Stylize the Chat message overlay in OBS, you can edit this file: https://raw.githubusercontent.com/steveseguin/twitch-youtube-restream-chat-overlay/main/index.html

 You can download it to your local drive and open it directly in OBS.
 To link the file to the correct websocket connection, you will also need to add ?session=XXXXXX to the end of the browser source local file link in OBS, where XXXXXX is the session value given to you by the Chrome extension when the chat starts and the popup is displayed.